Recovery and Food Guide

 This is especially true for beginners and 14-day visitors.
 The longer the camp, the more recovery discipline matters.

-Choose full board if you want meals, hotel, and recovery logistics handled around training.
+Choose Bed & Breakfast if you want breakfast, hotel, and recovery logistics handled around training.
 Choose training-only if you already have a strong plan for food, sleep, and travel inside Tbilisi.

 Before booking, tell the team whether you want shared or private room, 7 or 14 days, and any food or recovery concerns that affect your week.